Our recycling tips

 My refreshing cocktails

 - Personalize the presentation of your drinks and cocktails in jars.
-A refreshing and hydrating little idea: for example, prepare fruit-infused water to quench your thirst all year round.
+A refreshing and hydrating idea: for example, prepare fruit-infused water to quench your thirst all year round.

 - Wash your fruits and cut them into large pieces for maximum flavor.